xieyuheng/inner/source/_posts/note/category-theory/category-theory-for-programmers.md

 We can begin with study structure implemented set theory, then abstract the interface of the structure and forget about elements.

-The general method of doing this is called **Universal construction**.
+The general method of doing this is called **universal construction**.
 It is like googling a pattern (described by arrows), searching for all hits matching the pattern, and rank them.